 - Douglas, Thomas, and Devolder, Katrien, 2013, “Procreative altruism: beyond individualism in reproductive selection”, Journal of Medicine and Philosophy, 38(4): 400–419.

 - Drabble, Laurie A., Poole, Nancy, Magri, Raquel, Tumwesigye, Nazarius Mbona, Li, Qing, and Plant, Moira, 2011, “Conceiving risk, divergent responses: perspectives on the construction of risk of FASD in six countries”, Substance Use and Misuse, 46(8): 943–58.

 - Draper, Heather J., 1996, “Women, forced caesareans and antenatal responsibilities”, Journal of Medical Ethics, 22(6): 327–33.

 - Duden, Barbara, 1993, Disembodying Women: Perspectives on Pregnancy and the Unborn, Cambridge: Harvard University Press.

-- Golden, Janet, 2006, Message in a Bottle: The Making of Fetal Alcohol Syndrome, Cambridge: Harvard University Press.
+- Golden, Janet, 2006, Message in a Bottle: The Making of Fetal Alcohol Syndrome, Cambridge, MA: Harvard University Press.